 - Ellie and Christian Busker for renovation of a 1920s bungalow in the Sunset Heights Annex.

-- Carl and Karine Hollimon for renovation and sympathetic addition to their Victorian cottage in the Old Sixth Ward Historic District.
+- Carl Hollimon for renovation and sympathetic addition to his Victorian cottage in the Old Sixth Ward Historic District.

 - James Gast for his book, The Astrodome: Building An American Spectacle.